open-automaton/automaton/README.md

 1. The url has changed, requiring an update to the definition,
 2. The page structure has changed requiring 1 or more selectors to be rewritten,
-3. The page has changed their delivery architecture, requiring you to use a more expensive engine (computationally).
+3. The page has changed their delivery architecture, requiring you to use a more expensive engine (computationally: cheerio < jsdom < puppeteer, playwright).

 </p></details></td></tr>